Integrating Qlik with Salesforce

 This way, we can provide the salespeople with the company’s portfolio performance, competition situation, and market shares for a clearer picture of the current state of affairs.

-Likewise, they can also have connecting pages that also show the ongoing marketing strategies and promotions, and maybe even some other KPIs or KODs.
+Likewise, they can also have connecting pages that also show the ongoing marketing strategies and promotions, and maybe even some other key performance indicators (KPIs) or key object descriptions (KODs).
 Knowing all the relevant information for their customer provides the sales representative with a competitive edge over other companies.

 Now couple this with the fact that a company’s Salesforce instance can be set to have one universal home page or different profiles in the organization can have a customized one.